sulhi99/Quiz-3/README.md

  - This is because the variable will just be shared by all instances of the class after changed it to static.
 So, Cat and Dog classes will not have the same variable with Animal class.

 ### 8. Where is the value of an instance variable stored?
--It will be stored in the class itself where the variable was defined.
+- It will be stored in the class itself where the variable was defined.
 For example, it will be stored in the class itself where the variable was defined.

 ### 9. Where is the value of a class variable stored?
 - The value of class variable stored inside a property of the class objects.
 For example, age is a property of Animal.
 So, the age will be stored in an Animal instance.